lc00/wiki-experiment/Teach-Like-A-Champion.md

 * Standards are meaningless without assessments
 * Use data to inform instruction
 * Time is your most precious commodity
+* Change the physical layout of the room to match the activity
+    * 3 columns, 2 seats each for listening to instructors
+    * Pods for discussion and group work
+    * Think about aisles and alleys for easy observation
+    * Use tape on the floor to indicate layouts
+* Make sure the environment (such as the walls) are uncluttered and undistracting
+* Direct instruction is not bad- it's an essential ingredient.
+Make them engaging, and no more than 15 minutes without having students practice what they're learning.

 ## Check For Understanding